Carbon Monoxide Safety

 • Never barbecue indoors or in an enclosed garage.

 • Never use a gas stove/barbecue to heat your home.
-Using these natural gas appliances to heat your home may
+Using these natural gas appliances to heat your home may cause a build-up

-cause a build-up of carbon monoxide gas.
+of carbon monoxide gas.

-• Install a fresh air duct for your wood-burning fireplace, or keep a window open while the fireplace is in use and until
+• Install a fresh air duct for your wood-burning fireplace, or keep a window open while the fireplace is in use and until the fire is

 • Install a CO detector approved to the latest UL2034, IA56-96 and CSA6.19 standards.